rust-lang/rust-forge/src/policies/llm-usage.md

 - 💡 Indicates that there are suggestions for this bullet in the dev-guide.
 - 🔨 Violating this clause counts as a violation of the Code of Conduct.

+### Summary
+- ✅ Allowed: Private use.
+- ❌ Banned: LLM-created comments, docs, or diagnostics.
+Replacing human judgement with LLM judgement.
+Requiring people to use an LLM to contribute.
+- ⚠️ Conditionally allowed: Trivial changes, machine translation, LLM reviews and review bots, LLM-created code *under the experiment rules*.
+- 🔨 Carries a moderation penalty: Lying.

 ### Non-exhaustive policy

 This policy does not aim to be exhaustive.